 RocDog is a Non-Profit focused on Therapy Dog Services in Western New York.
-The focus is to serve the Community with our Therapy Dogs.
+The focus is to serve in our Community’s with our Therapy Dogs.
 Volunteers and their Therapy Dogs are a great resource for good.
 The Pandemic has affected us all.
-The goal is to get back to the new normal as soon as possible.
 People have been in isolated and hurting and we have seen firsthand how a Dog can lighten up a face, bring a smile, get a giggle, and even laugh.
 These things can become contagious.
 Let us come visit and show you first-hand just what a Therapy Dog can do for you.

-RocDog has a special just waiting for Support to begin and it is called “Paws for Hearts”.
-RocDog plans to; Foster, Train, and Certify Dogs to become Therapy Dogs.
-RocDog will then work with Community Groups focused on Special Needs Families to find the right placement for these new Therapy Dogs.
+RocDog has a special project just waiting for Support.
+This project is called “Paws for Hearts”.
+RocDog plans to; Foster, Train, and Certify Dogs to become Therapy Dogs, and then place these Dog’s in Special Needs families.
 RocDog needs Volunteers and Funding for this work.
 Contact us to learn more about how you can help.

 The goal of using the term Family is to bring people together that want to Serve in the local Community.
 Whether the individual has a dog or not, the individual can still serve in the community.
 Therapy Dogs offer a fantastic avenue to be able to bring people together from just about any background.
 The hope is that this group of people and dogs will come together to support each other as they serve.